 Dissolution of Colma Fire Protection District (CFPD), with the County of San Mateo as the successor agency, would allow the area to become part of the County Fire Protection Fund.
 The County, in turn, could contract with the City of Daly City to provide fire services to the CFPD service area.
 The County has such an arrangement for a portion of Unincorporated North Fair Oaks that is adjacent to Redwood City and a nearby Redwood City fire station.
 A potential benefit of this government structure alternative could be a lower parcel tax for current CFPD customers while maintaining a similar or higher level of service.
 In addition, the CFPD fire station could be repurposed as a community benefit (e.g., community center, senior center, library facility).
-The CFPD, the County of San Mateo, and the City of Daly City should consider undertaking a joint study to evaluate the fiscal and operational impacts of this option.
+The CFPD, the County of San Mateo, the Town of Colma and the City of Daly City should consider undertaking a joint study to evaluate the fiscal and operational impacts of this option if it is determined that there is community support for this alternative and/or future fiscal conditions merit examining this alternative.

-Reorganization involving Formation of a County Service Area and dissolution of Broadmoor Police Protection District, Colma Fire Protection District and detachment from Colma Highway lighting District to consolidate service provision by contract with City of Daly City:
+• Reorganization involving Formation of a County Service Area39 and dissolution of Broadmoor Police Protection District, Colma Fire Protection District and detachment from Colma Highway lighting District to consolidate service provision by contract with City of Daly City: